Updated December 2022

 Helps resolve disputes on matters relating to the farming community and provides information on farming community matters.

 Land and Property Rights Tribunal

-Provides information on entry or compensation related to oil and gas resource activity on privately-owned or Crown-occupied lands.
+Provides information on entry or compensation related to all energy resource development except geothermal resources on privately-owned or Crown-occupied lands.

 1229 91 Street SW

 Phone: 780-427-2444 (toll free by first dialing 310-0000)

 The registrar may investigate complaints that deal with matters pertaining to the Land Agents Licensing Act or the Land Agents Licensing Regulation.

 Land Agents Licensing

 Phone: 780-415-4600 (toll free by first dialing 310-0000)